7 essential Pomeranian truths that will change how you see this tiny breed

 Final thoughts on Pomeranians

 We want to re-emphasize that buying a dog should never be taken lightly.
-Make sure that you are completely aware of the responsibilities.
+Ensure that you are fully aware of the responsibilities.

 There are many Pomeranians ready to be loved and looking for a family.
 Use this guide to learn how to be the best possible dog owner.